Business Owner's Policy (BOP) vs. General Liability Insurance

 How much does General Liability insurance cost?

-In addition to covering the same type of risks as general liability, like customer injuries and damage to someone’s property, it also covers events that affect equipment, inventory and the physical location of your business.
+In addition to covering the same type of risks as general liability, like customer injuries and damage to someone else’s property, it also covers events that affect equipment, inventory and the physical location of your business.

 One of the key advantages of a business owner’s policy is that it saves money.
 Bundling two types of insurance into one package costs less than buying them separately.